Kasha

 Ingredients

 - Mix the groats and egg together in a bowl to coat the groats.
-Heat a skillet over medium-high flame, add the groats and toast them, stirring until they have dried out and and broken up into separate grains, about 3-4 minutes.
+Heat a skillet over medium-high flame, add the groats and toast them, stirring until they have dried out and and broken up into separate grains, about 3 or 4 minutes.

 - Stir in the boiling stock or water, salt and pepper.
-Reduce heat to low, cover and simmer for 7-8 minutes.
-Remove from heat, let rest for 2-3 minutes and serve.
+Reduce heat to low, cover and simmer for 7 or 8 minutes.
+Remove from heat, let rest for a few minutes and then serve.

 - A tablespoon or two of butter can be added along with the boiling stock or water.